AiMecreative/AiMecreative.github.io/source/_posts/BabyBlog.md

 ### Original Intention

-Can a programmer without a personal blog?
-I have seen many blogers writing their own blogs no metter answering a question or just taking notes from time to time on websites such as [zhihu][1] and [csdn][2], but among which I prefer more is to establish a personal website where I can put my blogs on.
+Can a programmer has no personal blog?
+I have seen many blogers writing their own blogs no metter answering a question or just taking notes from time to time on websites such as [zhihu][1] and [csdn][2], but among which I prefer is to establish a personal website where I can put my blogs on.

 [1]: https://zhihu.com
 [2]: https://csdn.net